Microbiology and Immunology

 Microbiology and Immunology Admission Requirements and Application Procedures

-- Internet-Based Test (iBT): a minimum overall score of 95
+- IELTS: a minimum overall band score of 6.5

 The TOEFL Institution Code for McGill University is 0935.